billhammond-dev/OctopusInfoTool1/README.md

 It turns out that the data available from the Octopus API is structured in a way that makes it very difficult to obtain this information.

-In addition a default Octopus installation on a windows server (which is the most common currently) is always going to be restrcited by CORS settings so I wanted to make this generically useable by anyone without changing those settings.
+In addition a default Octopus installation on a windows server (which is the most common currently) is always going to be restricted by CORS settings so I wanted to make this generically useable by anyone without changing those settings.
 The backend components accomplish this CORS bypass by acting as a request proxy for all the requests to the Octopus server.

 This was designed to run locally as a personal tool, and for security reasons you shouldnt run this anywhere else at this time as the connection between the